7 November 2016

 Eden Foods continues to do what is necessary to avoid GMOs since 1993.

-Recently, the Non-GMO Project (The Project) was created by industry members from all of its sectors in the USA and Canada.
+The Non-GMO Project (The Project) was created by industry members from all of its sectors in the USA and Canada.
 Eden Foods being one.
-The Project provides consumers and makers a 3rd party non-GMO verification program through all levels of the supply chain, thus providing verified non-GMO alternatives to the consumer.
-Eden Foods is enthusiastic in support of The Project and has great hope that it will become a much-needed filter that knowledgeable people require.
+The Project carries out a diligent Non-GMO verification program through all levels of the supply chain, providing verified Non-GMO food.
+Eden Foods supports The Project, and has hope that it will remain a trusted filter for those of us that know one is needed.

-Eden Foods, its president Michael Potter, is one of eleven governing members of the Non-GMO Project's board of directors that has been involved in initiating, funding, and writing standards for the Non-GMO Project, a non-profit organization to develop and verify consistent standards for food produced without genetic engineering or recombinant DNA technologies.
+Eden Foods' president, Michael Potter, is a governing member of The Project's board of directors.
+They have initiated, funded, and wrote the standards used by the non-profit organization to verify consistent standards for food produced without genetic engineering or recombinant DNA technologies.
 The Non-GMO Project is North America's first independent non-GMO verification utilizing on-site facility audits, document and systems reviews, and DNA PCR (polymerase chain reaction) testing of all inputs at risk for GMO contamination.

 As of today Eden enrolled 183 foods that have been Non-GMO Project verified as compliant with the Standard.
 116 foods with a U.S.A. label, and 67 for Canadian labels.

 To learn more about the Non-GMO Project visit: